 Section 1217.40 would specify the Board establishment and membership.

 The Board would be composed of manufacturers for the U.S. market who manufacture and domestically ship or import 15 million board feet or more of softwood lumber in the United States during a fiscal period.
 Seats on the Board would be apportioned based on the volume of softwood lumber manufactured and shipped within the United States by domestic manufacturers and the volume of softwood lumber imported into the United States.

-The Board would be composed of 18 or 19 members, depending upon whether an additional importer member was appointed to the Board.
+The Board would be composed of 18 or 19 members, depending upon whether it is appropriate to appoint an additional importer member to the Board.
 Twelve members would be domestic manufacturers and would be allocated to three regions in the United States based on the volume of softwood lumber manufactured in and shipped from the respective region.
 Of the 12 members, 6 would be from the U.S. South Region, 5 would be from the U.S. West Region, and 1 member would be from the Northeast and Lake States Region and any other part of the United States not included in the southern and western regions.
 Specific areas within each domestic region would be specified in § 1217.40(b)(1) of the proposed Order.

 Six members would be importers who import the majority of their softwood lumber from two regions in Canada and would be allocated based on the volume of softwood lumber imported from those two respective regions.
 Of the six Canadian importers, four would represent the Canadian West Region and two would represent the Canadian East Region.
-Specific areas within each Canadian region would be specified in § 1217.40(b)(2) of the proposed Order.
-Any additional 19th member would represent a region representing all countries except Canada.
+Specific areas within each Canadian region would be specified in $\S 1217.40(b)(2)$ of the proposed Order.
+An additional member would represent a region representing all countries except Canada and the United States, if appropriate.

-The volume of softwood lumber imported from other countries besides Canada is relatively low, averaging about 8 percent of total imports from 2007 through 2009.
-However, all entities paying assessments to the Board would have the opportunity to be represented on the Board.
+The volume of softwood lumber imported from other countries besides Canada is relatively low, averaging about 6 percent of total imports from 2008 through 2010.
 Thus, the BRC recommended that, if the Secretary, at the request of the Board or on his or her own, determines that it would be consistent with the provisions of the Act, the Secretary could appoint an additional importer to the Board to represent the region outside of the regions specified for Canada.
 Nominees would be solicited as prescribed for other regions, and all the names of eligible candidates would be submitted to the Secretary for consideration.
 Such nominees would have to certify that the majority of their softwood lumber is imported from the region (which would include imports from all countries except Canada).